-The four-year curriculum in Psychiatry at Bergen New Bridge Medical Center is designed to fulfill appropriate educational goals for each phase of training and to meet all requirements of the ACGME.
+We designed the four-year curriculum in Psychiatry at Bergen New Bridge Medical Center to fulfill appropriate educational goals for each phase of training and to meet all requirements of the ACGME.

-The residents complete a four month Internal Medicine rotation at Saint Joseph’s Medical Center in Paterson, New Jersey, under the direct supervision of Director for the Internal Medicine Residency Training Program.
-They complete a two month equivalent neurology rotation and six month inpatient psychiatry rotations at Bergen New Bridge Medical Center.
+The residents complete a four-month Internal Medicine rotation at Saint Joseph’s Medical Center in Paterson, New Jersey, under the Director’s direct supervision for the Internal Medicine Residency Training Program.
+They complete a two-month equivalent neurology rotation and six-month inpatient psychiatry rotations at Bergen New Bridge Medical Center.

 The second year of training marks the entry into full-time psychiatric education.
-Goals of the experience are to learn the fundamentals of diagnosis and therapeutics in hospitalized patients and to become familiar with the continuum of care for psychiatric patients.
-Clinical rotations constitute hospital-based services, including four months of Emergency Psychiatry, two months of Consultation Liaison Psychiatry, and six months of Inpatient Psychiatry—including Geriatric Psychiatry, Child & Adolescent Psychiatry, Forensic Psychiatry, Addiction Psychiatry, and Partial Hospitalization programs.
+The goals of the experience are to learn the fundamentals of diagnosis and therapeutics in hospitalized patients and become familiar with the continuum of care for psychiatric patients.
+Clinical rotations constitute hospital-based services, including four months of Emergency Psychiatry, two months of Consultation-Liaison Psychiatry, and six months of Inpatient Psychiatry—including Geriatric Psychiatry, Child & Adolescent Psychiatry, Forensic Psychiatry, Addiction Psychiatry, and Partial Hospitalization Programs.

 This year is devoted to learning to manage a selected number of outpatients on a private practice model.
 The residents spend the entire year in our outpatient center and learn to perform psychiatric evaluations, treatment planning, and clinical management.
 They also provide geriatric consultation and liaison service to a specified long-term care unit.
-All residents are expected to acquire expertise in supportive psychotherapy, cognitive behavior therapy, individual and group psychotherapy, and family therapy.
+You will acquire expertise in:

 The goals of this year of training are to assimilate specialty skills.
 Residents have the opportunity to pursue various clinical electives during this year.
-They also continue to work with a smaller number of selected outpatients as their ‘private practice’ assignment and function as junior faculty.
+You also continue to work with smaller selected outpatients as their ‘private practice’ assignment and function as junior faculty.
 In addition, residents continue to hone their skills in consultation and liaison at Saint Joseph’s Medical Center in Paterson.
-Lastly, the senior year provides opportunities to experience academic and administrative psychiatry as chief residents and teachers for the junior residents and medical students both at New Bridge and Saint Joseph’s Medical Center.
+Lastly, the senior year provides opportunities to experience academic and administrative psychiatry as chief residents and teachers for the junior residents and medical students at New Bridge and Saint Joseph’s Medical Center.

-Each resident is required to complete a senior project prior to graduating.
-The project may be a paper submitted for publication, a Grand Rounds presentation, a presentation at a regional or national meeting, a research study, or some other scholarly effort as approved by the Residency Training Director.
-Each resident is matched with a faculty mentor who guides, supervises, and assists with the project.
-Formal class time is dedicated to discussion of the individual research projects and includes review of statistics, methodology, IRB presentation, interpretation of data, and writing for publication.
+Each resident is required to complete a senior project before graduating.
+Your project may be a paper submitted for publication, a Grand Rounds presentation, a presentation at a regional or national meeting, a research study, or some other scholarly effort approved by the Residency Training Director.
+We match each resident with a faculty mentor who guides, supervises, and assists with the project.
+We dedicate formal class time to the discussion of the individual research projects.
+It includes a review of statistics, methodology, IRB presentation, interpretation of data, and writing for publication.

 The rich didactic curriculum at Bergen New Bridge Medical Center takes full advantage of the wealth of specialists available in the academic and clinical community.
-The courses are planned to correlate with the clinical rotations and educational goals of each training year and to maximize the efficiency of the time spent reading and attending courses.
-Time for classroom attendance is protected on all resident rotations.
+We plan the courses to correlate with each training year’s clinical rotations and educational goals to maximize the efficiency of reading and attending lectures.
+We ensure the time for classroom attendance on all resident rotations.
 The following list shows some highlights of courses for each year of the residency training experience.

 - Psychiatric Interview, Diagnosis, Formulation, and Treatment Planning